eriklindernoren/ML-From-Scratch/README.md

 The purpose of this project is purely self-educational.

-Feel free to [reach out](mailto:eriklindernoren@gmail.com) if you have ideas about how to expand this project.
+Feel free to [reach out](mailto:eriklindernoren@gmail.com) if you have ideas about ways to expand this project.

 ##Current implementations:
 ####Supervised Learning: